census-instrumentation/opencensus-node/packages/opencensus-nodejs/README.md

 # OpenCensus for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

 OpenCensus Node.js is an implementation of OpenCensus, a toolkit for collecting application performance and behavior monitoring data.
-Right now OpenCensus for Node.js supports custom tracing and automatic tracing for HTTP and HTTPS.

 The library is in alpha stage and the API is subject to change.